 Monitoring and Inspection Rights.

-In addition to the duties set forth in Section 1, the Landfill Liaison’s duties shall include monitoring and inspection of Waste disposal practices at the Landfill and monitoring all requirements of this Agreement, applicable Governmental Requirements, and all Required Authorizations.
+In addition to the duties set forth in Section 1, the Landfill Liaison’s duties shall include monitoring and inspection of Waste disposal practices at the Landfill as specified by VDEQ.
 Subject to reasonable health and safety requirements prescribed by Company, which may include, without limitation, training, use of protective equipment, and escort by Company personnel, the Landfill Liaison shall have access to the Landfill and all Landfill records at all times during normal working hours, and at such other times, upon prior notification to Company, as may be reasonable and necessary to perform his duties; except, that, the Landfill Liaison shall not be entitled to review confidential business information, as reasonably identified by Company, that does not pertain to such duties.

 Without limiting the foregoing, the Landfill Liaison shall be authorized to do the following: